Tithi-Paul/Programming_hero_assignment_5/readme.md

-# JavaScript DOM and Event Handling Notes
+# JavaScript DOM and Event Handling QA

 ## What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?